folio-org/folio-org.github.io/guides/automation.md

 Utilizing pull requests to verify that your development branch builds properly before merging with master is required.

+Occasionally there might be a need to trigger Jenkins to re-run a job.
+So log in to Jenkins as described above, and find the relevant Automation job.
+If you have the permissions to do so, then the job can be initiated.

 Another common Jenkins job is dedicated to code releases.
 The following notes are a summary.
 More detail is at [release procedures](/guidelines/release-procedures/).